microsoft/bonsai-twin-builder/README.md

 The Twin Builder model in samples/CabinPressure/CabinPressureTwin contains a twin model, runtime, and code that are copyrighted example files from ANSYS, Inc. and are licensed by the terms outlined in [samples/CabinPressure/CabinPressureTwin/LICENSE.txt](samples/CabinPressure/CabinPressureTwin/LICENSE.txt).

+## Historical note

+For technical reasons, we weren't able to preserve the full history of changes during creation of this repository.
+[davidhcoe](https://github.com/davidhcoe) created the initial implementation of this connector, [jillianmclements](https://github.com/jillianmclements) contributed refactoring and documentation), and [sdk-bonsai](https://github.com/sdk-bonsai) performed machine teaching to train the brain.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft